martindisch/aes-ccm/README.md

 <!-- cargo-sync-readme start -->

-A pure-Rust, `#![no_std]`, zero-allocation AES-CCM implementation ported from [TinyCrypt] using [RustCrypto's AES].
+A pure-Rust, `#![no_std]`, zero-allocation AES-CCM implementation ported from [TinyCrypt] using [RustCrypto's AES] (with support for optionally swapping in hardware-backed implementations).

-It implements the [`Aead`] trait, so it can be used effortlessly together with other implementations.
+It implements the [`aead::AeadInPlace`] trait, so it can be used effortlessly together with other implementations.

 ## Overview
 CCM (for "Counter with CBC-MAC") mode is a NIST approved mode of operation